Sunil Gavaskar: After playing career

-After retirement, he has been a popular, if sometimes controversial commentator, both on TV and in print.
+After retirement, he has been a popular commentator both on TV and in print.
 In 1987, he participated in Prince Edward of the United Kingdom's charity television special The Grand Knockout Tournament.
 In 2003, he became the first Indian to deliver the MCC Spirit of Cricket Cowdrey Lecture.
 He also served as an advisor to the India national cricket team during the home series against Australia in 2004.
 He was the Chairman of the ICC cricket committee until the time he was forced to choose between commenting and being on the committee.
 He left the committee to continue his career as a broadcaster.

 The inaugural Mansur Ali Khan Pataudi Memorial Lecture was given by Gavaskar on 20 February 2013 at Taj Coromandel, Chennai.

 On 28 March 2014 the Supreme Court of India appointed Gavaskar as the interim President of the BCCI, primarily to oversee the seventh Season of the Indian Premier League.
 At the same time the Court directed him to give up his job as a commentator.

 Gavaskar joined Triton Solar as its Brand Ambassador.